Import and Export to Word On-Premises requirements

-To run Export to Word On-Premises you need the Docker environment.
-Alternatively you can use CaaS available from your cloud provider, like: AWS ECS, Google GKE or Azure ACS.
+To run Import and Export to Word On-Premises, you need a Docker environment.
+Alternatively, you can use a CaaS available from your cloud provider, such as AWS ECS, Google GKE or Azure ACS.

 There are many factors that may affect Export to Word On-Premises performance.
 The most influential are: the size of exported content, the size of images, and the number of concurrent requests.
 Also, because your application can prioritize fast response times, or it should handle high load, it is impossible to provide one recommended server specification, that will fit all use cases.

 Assuming response time below 10 seconds, one server (2CPU 2GB RAM) with 1 docker container can handle:

 - up to 45 concurrent requests with an average content of 1 A4 page (~1k characters)